 Using the LOFAR High Frequency Antennas, a team of researchers has observed cosmic particles and magnetic fields in spiral galaxy M51.

-The view of galaxies in the radio regime is different to their optical appearance.
+The view of galaxies in the radio regime is different from their optical appearance.
 Whereas optical images show predominantly the visible light from stars, the radio waves unravel two constituents of galaxies that are invisible to optical telescopes: electrons, almost as fast as light, and magnetic fields.
-Their role for the stability and evolution of galaxies is increasingly under discussion.
+Their role in the stability and evolution of galaxies is increasingly under discussion.

 The electrons are “cosmic ray” particles produced in the shock fronts of giant supernova explosions.
 Magnetic fields are generated by dynamo processes driven by gas motions.
 When the electrons spiral around the magnetic field lines, radio waves are emitted, a process called synchrotron emission.
 Its intensity increases with the number and energy of the electrons and with magnetic field strength.

 For many decades, radio astronomy has been unable to explore low frequencies below 300 MHz because the ionosphere acts as a barrier to low-frequency radio waves (which are completely blocked below about 10 MHz).
 Sophisticated methods of data processing and superfast computers are needed to recover the emission.
 Due to these technical challenges, spiral galaxies have hardly been studied before at these very low radio frequencies.
 The only observations were of poor resolution and no details could be made out.